input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 At this stage, the system is in the `AwaitingGracefulClosure` state.
 All necessary data has been collected, and a block can now be produced within the remaining time before the end of the stream lifecycle (as previously discussed, this could occur at the 84th or 120th interval, depending on how smoothly the lifecycle progressed).

-In this scenario, the first block producer within the remaining intervals must include the following values in the block header:
+In this scenario, the first block producer within the remaining intervals must include the following values in the block body:

 - $`(y, \pi)`$: The aggregated output of the $`\Phi`$ computation, representing the final result and its corresponding proof.
 - $`\eta_e`$: The final objective of the protocol—a 256-bit epoch randomness beacon, which will be used to seed leader election in the next epoch.